 Last and least convincingly, it is socially true - widely believed in your social network.

-In the absence of empirical and logical evidence, you may retreat to the Nietzsche-like presumption that “shared perception is reality”.
+In the absence of empirical and logical evidence, we may retreat to the Nietzsche-like presumption that “shared perception is reality”.

 We test what we are told against our experience of the world.

-The scientific method formalises our natural approach to describing and testing reality.
+The scientific method formalises this natural approach to describing and testing reality.

 The basis of science